Roman-Burylo/DnisterRE/README.md

 # DnisterRE
 This is site for expeditions along the Dniester.
-Everybody can join it!
+Everybody can join our expeditions!